SyncfusionExamples/angular-gantt-chart-blog-management/README.md

 **Repository Description**

-Blog Management Gantt is a sample Angular application that shows how to plan and visualize blog production workflows using the Syncfusion Angular Gantt component.
+Blog Management Gantt is a sample Angular application that shows how to plan and visualize blog production workflows using the [Angular Gantt Chart](https://www.syncfusion.com/angular-components/angular-gantt-chart) component.

 ## Overview

-This repository demonstrates the Syncfusion Gantt chart for blog planning, content scheduling, and basic resource tracking.
+This repository demonstrates the Angular Gantt chart for blog planning, content scheduling, and basic resource tracking.
 It presents a resource‑based timeline to organize blog activities such as writing, review, and publishing, focused purely on frontend visualization.

 ## Features